Tropical / Subtropical Evergreen Fruit Tree

 Our Sapodilla fruit tree varieties are mainly grown from graft, but may also sometimes be air-layered.

-Large Pot Size: Established with more healthy growth and ready to produce within 2 or 3 years.
+Large Pot Size: Established with more healthy growth and capable to produce within 2 or 3 years.

-X-Large Pot Size: Most established, mature plant with full foliage, closest to fruiting size and ready to produce within 1 or 2 years.
+X-Large Pot Size: Most established, mature plant with full foliage, closest to fruiting size and capable to produce within 1 or 2 years.

 Sow Exotic has several types and sizes of Sapodilla fruit trees.
 Shop All Sapodilla Varieties.